CCSU-CS417-505-F18/DesignPatternsF18CourseInfo/Syllabus-417.md

 > This course supports the following program objectives and program learning outcomes:

--   PEO-1: Graduates will have a broad understanding of the fundamental theories, concepts, and applications of computer science.
+-   PEO-1: Graduates will apply a broad understanding of the fundamental theories, concepts, and applications of computer science in their career.

-    -   SO-a: An ability to apply knowledge of computing and mathematics appropriate to the discipline.
+    -   SO-1: Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.

-    -   SO-b: An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution.

-    -   SO-c: An ability to design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs.
+    -   SO-2: Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.

+    -   SO-6: Apply computer science theory and software development fundamentals to produce computing-based solutions.

--   PEO-2: Graduates will be prepared for careers in computer science and information technology.
+-   PEO-2: Graduates will be engaged in a wide range of careers and/or graduate studies in computer science or related fields with a passion for lifelong learning.

-    -   SO-i: An ability to use current techniques, skills, and tools necessary for computing practice.

-    -   SO-j: An ability to apply mathematical foundations, algorithmic principles, and computer science theory in the modelling and design of computer-based systems in a way that demonstrates comprehension of the trade-offs involved in design choices.

-    -   SO-k: An ability to apply design and development principles in the construction of software systems of varying complexity.

--   PEO3: Graduates will communicate effectively, both orally and in writing.

-    -   SO-d: An ability to function effectively on teams to accomplish a common goal.
+    -   SO-5: Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.

 **Course learning outcomes**

 > Program objectives and program learning outcomes are supported by the following course learning outcomes achieved by students upon a successful completion of this course:

--   CLO-1: Develop an in depth understanding of applying advanced object oriented design patterns to real world problems (a,b)
+-   CLO-1: Develop an in depth understanding of applying advanced object oriented design patterns to real world problems (SO-1,2,6)

--   CLO-2: Understand how to use UML in complex RUP design: Object and classes, relationships, state and sequence diagrams (a,b)
+-   CLO-2: Understand how to use UML in complex RUP design: Object and classes, relationships, state and sequence diagrams (SO-1,2,6)

--   CLO-3: Increase understanding of the key aspects of object-oriented design: abstraction, encapsulation, modularity, message passing, polymorphism, inheritance, exception handling (a,b,c,i)
+-   CLO-3: Increase understanding of the key aspects of object-oriented design: abstraction, encapsulation, modularity, message passing, polymorphism, inheritance, exception handling (SO-1,2,6)

--   CLO-4: Develop and advanced knowledge of the following design patterns: Singleton, Template, Strategy, Iterator, Factory, Delegation (b,c,i,j)
+-   CLO-4: Develop and advanced knowledge of the following design patterns: Singleton, Template, Strategy, Iterator, Factory, Delegation (SO-1,2,6)

--   CLO-5: Knowledge of how to incorporate the following frameworks into an application design: Collections, Generics, Composite, Comparators, and MVC (b,c,i,j)
+-   CLO-5: Knowledge of how to incorporate the following frameworks into an application design: Collections, Generics, Composite, Comparators, and MVC (SO-1,2,6)

--   CLO-6: Better understand unit and integration testing design and how to automate testing of each (b,c,i)
+-   CLO-6: Better understand unit and integration testing design and how to automate testing of each (SO-1,2,6)

--   CLO-7: The course will culminate in a large final project that will require working on teams and choosing the right design patterns covered throughout the course (a,b,c,d,i,j,k)
+-   CLO-7: The course will culminate in a large final project that will require working on teams and choosing the right design patterns covered throughout the course (SO-1,2,5,6)

 **Grading for the course:**